 There are several bladder conditions that may mean your bladder has to be removed.
 When a surgeon removes the urinary bladder to treat a disorder, it is called a cystectomy.

-The most common reason surgeons at Marina Del Rey Hospital perform cystectomies is bladder cancer.
+The most common reason surgeons at Cedars-Sinai Marina del Rey Hospital perform cystectomies is bladder cancer.

 Like other forms of cancer, bladder cancer happens when cells from the body begin to grow uncontrollably, forming a tumor.
 If the tumor spreads, it is considered cancerous.
 If the cancer is just on the surface of the bladder, it may be able to be removed and the bladder left intact.
 If the tumor worked itself into the tissue of the organ the removal of the bladder is recommended.

 Bladder cancer is the typical reason that a doctor would recommend cystectomy.
 This condition has several symptoms, including: